 The underlying expense ratio (management expenses and commissions to NEP) increased to 39.7% in the half, up from 37.9% in HY2014.
 TOWER invested in brand, new products and systems to support the business for future growth.
 The reallocation of expenses due to the new corporate structure also resulted in increased expenses in General Insurance.
 TOWER continues to focus on staff engagement, efficiency and the appropriate cost structure to support future growth.

-Pacific Rim represents a key growth engine for TOWER and is already a significant business, accounting for 20% of GWP and 28% of General Insurance underlying NPAT in HY2015.
+The Pacific Rim represents a key growth engine for TOWER accounting for 20% of GWP and 28% of General Insurance underlying NPAT in HY2015.
 In local currencies, GWP increased across the region, and Pacific GWP as a whole grew 14% to \$28.5 million.
-Underlying net profit after tax from the Pacific increased 86.9% to \$5.1 million driven by a benign claims environment across a number of Pacific territories and premium growth.
+Underlying net profit after tax from the Pacific increased 86.9% to \$5.1 million, driven by a benign claims environment across a number of Pacific territories, as well as growth in policies and premiums.